 A vehicle’s Engine Control Module (ECM) or Powertrain Control Module (PCM) will store a P0456 trouble code after it detects two failures in a row during vehicle off-testing (an automatic check it runs every time you turn your vehicle off).
 There is not any accompanying symptom or OBD II trouble code other than a generic P0440 indicating a general problem with the evaporative emission fuel system.
 Your Check Engine Light will come on to indicate both codes, but there won’t be any other indication of a problem that affects normal operation or drivability.

-When you turn off your vehicle, the ECM sends a command to the purge control valve (PCV), closing the system and activating the evaporative vacuum pump.
+When you turn off your vehicle, the control module sends a command to the purge control valve (PCV), closing the system and activating the evaporative vacuum pump.
 This is supposed to create a tiny amount of specified vacuum before monitoring the system for leaks.

 If the system detects a vacuum value outside manufacturer specifications, that means there is a small leak somewhere in the fuel system.
 The first time this happens, the system logs the failure, but it does not illuminate the check engine light.